 BOOK(S): Rock and Hard Places

-BOOK(S): A Flower Bewteen the Cracks
+BOOK(S): A Revolution in the Making

 Michael Sala has had his short fiction published in The Best Australian Stories three times.
 The Last Thread is his first book and was shortlisted for the Australian/Vogel Literary Award.